geets04/mss/docs/source/01-User Management.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-   This must only be done for teacher accounts as it grants some extra priveledges.
+   This must only be done for teacher accounts as it grants some extra priviledges.

 Boot into ``Admin-Desktop``, login as *mssadmin* and execute the following in a Terminal –